JuliaLangSlack/StackOverflowBot/README.md

 Every 30 minutes, a GitHub Action will run, which pings the StackOverflow API for new [Julia tagged questions](https://stackoverflow.com/questions/tagged/julia).
 If there are, it posts them in the `#stackoverflow-feed` channel on the [JuliaLang Slack](https://slackinvite.julialang.org).

-Every day at 11 AM UTC time, un-answered questions will be re-posted.
+Every even numbered day of the month at 11 AM UTC time, un-answered questions will be re-posted.

 ## Current state
 This repo is very much still WIP.
 All feeedback / suggestions / feature requests are welcome!
 Just open an issue on this repo.